KevinJohn1998/Modelling-Critical-Power-in-Elite-Endurance-Runners-/README.md

 Notice Different models will calculate different estimates for CS and D'.
 In this case CS was almost similar for both model however D' was lower for the non-linear model.
 R^2 values were good indicating the model did a good job fitting the data

-In the current literature CS= 5.91m/s(SD=0.14) and D'= 328m (SD=104), comparitively the model developed did an acuurately enough estimation
+In the current literature CS= 5.91m/s(SD=0.14) and D'= 328m (SD=104), comparitively the model developed did an acuurate estimation of the performance metrices

 Eluid Kipchoge has a CS of 6.04m.s (a complete beast).
 In football high speed running/sprinting is anything >5 m/s.
 Now a good homework for anyone reading is to try and run at this speed for >2mins (I assure you it wont be fun/possible !!).
 Elite runners run at 96% of thier CS, this should put things in perspective and increase our appreciation for the sport of endurance running.